create3000/x_ite/docs/_posts/components/ParticleSystems/ParticleSystem.md

 }
 </style>

+## Hints

+- Always adjust bboxSize and boxCenter properly; bboxSize and bboxCenter cannot be automatically determined so it's up to the author to provide proper values.

 ## Overview

 ParticleSystem specifies a complete particle system.
-It can contain Appearance for particle appearance, a geometry node if gemoetryType='GEOMETRY', a color field with Color or ColorRGBA node for changing base color over each particle's lifetime, a texcoord TextureCoordinate node to control texture coordinates of provided texture(s) in the Appearance node over time, a single emitter X3DParticleEmitterNode, and an array of physics X3DParticlePhysicsModelNode nodes.
+It can contain Appearance for particle appearance, a geometry node if geometryType='GEOMETRY', a color field with Color or ColorRGBA node for changing base color over each particle's lifetime, a texcoord TextureCoordinate node to control texture coordinates of provided texture(s) in the Appearance node over time, a single emitter X3DParticleEmitterNode, and an array of physics X3DParticlePhysicsModelNode nodes.

 The ParticleSystem node belongs to the **ParticleSystems** component and its default container field is *children.* It is available from X3D version 3.2 or higher.